nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2018.md

 add spaces, a closed character (`)`,`]`,`}`) will not.

 **CAVEAT**: Ensure that if you set a `timeoutlen` that it is not too short.
-The following does **not** allow a secondary key stoke to register before entering `INSERT` mode.
+The following does **not** allow a secondary keystroke to register before entering `INSERT` mode.

 **Bad**